sangeethababu9223/v-locations-task/README.md

 Developed with the following:

-## JS Framework
+### JS Framework

 React 18

+### Package Manager

+NPM

-## Coding stanard
+### Coding stanard

 BEM for css

-## Preprocessor
+### Preprocessor

 SCSS for css

-## API Data
+### API Data

 Mock API generated with beeceptor - [https://valtechtask.free.beeceptor.com/getLocations](https://valtechtask.free.beeceptor.com/getLocations)
 Has a limit of 50 Requests per day
 Alternate Data is available in Data folder

-## Unit Testing
+### Unit Testing

 Using Jest & React Testing Library

 ### Additional Notes:

 Reacts component state management is used.
-Though of staring with Redux, but since there weren't much modifications to make in state, opted for React component state option.
+Considered using Redux, but since there wasn't much modifications to make in the state, opted for React component state option to keep it simple enough.